 Do you ever go through phases with food?
 Right now I’m in pesto land.
-All I want is pesto – particularly on baked fish.
+All I want is pesto – particularly on baked cod.

 The thing that keeps me from going completely overboard with one flavor or type of food is my kids.
 In my attempt at giving them a variety of foods and flavors to try, I’ve created little variety monsters.
 We can’t eat something two days in a row or there’s a mutiny.

-One night I made some baked fish (cod) and threw some pesto on top.
+One night I made some baked cod and threw some pesto on top.
 Noticing the leftover pesto in the bowl and the mashed sweet potatoes in the pot next to me, I threw a spoonful of pesto into that as well.